 - Give them space.
-If they're disappointed, that's okay.
-Give them some time and space to reflect on the situation.
-Then you can figure out together what to do next.
+If they're disappointed, that's okay; they've got the right to be.
+We're living through an incredibly unprecedented and uncertain time.
+Give them space to reflect on the situation, how it affected them, how they reacted, and what that means in the context of their lives.
+Then you can figure out together what positive things to do next.

 Parents are a really valuable source of support for teenagers during exam time.
-Regardless of what the end results are, teenagers will value having their parents by their side.
+Regardless of what the end results are, teenagers will value having their parents by their side giving them with tips on how to deal with exam failure.
 Some teenagers spoke to us about their positive experiences with their parents when results came out: